Financial institutions and identification

 - A document issued by a government department that shows your address

-- A list of your tax credits
+- A copy of your Tax Credit Certificate (TCC)

-- A current balancing statement from Revenue
+- A Statement of Liability (previously P21) from Revenue

 - A social insurance document (that shows your address)